 St. Patrick Today

 Time sure flies when you’re having fun… the official New York St. Patrick’s Day Parade has swelled into an event that sees 150,000 participants and draws nearly 3 million people who line the one and a half mile parade route.
 So if you want to celebrate this St. Pat’s Day like we do here at Brian’s Belly, gather all your friends and get to the parade on 5th Avenue (you can’t miss it) to cheer on the pipers, the drummers, the firemen, the police officers, the sanitation guys who clean up after the animals, and all those cute baton twirlers.
-It’s also the only day you can cheer for men in skirts and still project masculinity (at least until they decide to let the homosexuals march).
+It’s also the only day you can cheer for men in skirts and still project masculinity.

 Perhaps raise a shot of good Irish whiskey and make a toast to all your good fortunes and good friends.
 “Slainte” (its pronounced as if you quickly slurred ‘its a lawn chair’) is the traditional Irish toast.
 Its like saying “cheers” in English or “salud” in Italian.
 Literally it means “to your health”.
 There are many toasts that are fitting for St. Patrick’s Day… but the wishes are welcome all year long.
 See page three of this article for our list.